mjsipes/layers4/notes.md

 embedd logs and layers + create semantic search / keyword search and maybe datatable
 ^^^^THIS WOULD BE REALLY GOOD PRACTICE^^^

+i think i love weather being right there. i think the only question is wether recomendations gets its own area or if that goes with the weather. but then that brings me back to the same question about giving weather its own place